 Income tax owed because of interest earned by the minor's trust may be paid from the minor's trust account.

 How trust money is paid out

 The trust money is payable once a person turns:

 - 18, or

-Shortly before this, the public trustee gets in touch with the minor so they can sign a Release form.
+Shortly before this, the Public Trustee gets in touch with the minor or their trustee to explain the process:

-If someone doesn’t have the capacity to manage their own financial affairs when they reach 18, a court-appointed trustee must be put in place.
+If someone does not have the capacity to make their own decisions when they reach 18, a capacity assessment should be completed.

 Lawyers and accountants

-The costs of agents the OPGT may hire, such as lawyers and accountants, are charged to the account.
+The costs of agents the Public Trustee may hire, such as lawyers and accountants, are charged to the minor’s account.

-The OPGT charges the following fees, which may change without notice, to manage the assets of a minor:
+The Public Trustee charges the following fees, which may change without notice, to manage the assets of a minor: